 How Tax Lien Investing Works

-Given the historically low interest rates, many income-oriented investors have started to look more closely into buying tax lien certificates as a way to earn more interest on their investments.
+Between 2009 and 2022, historically low interest rates led many income-oriented investors have started to look more closely into buying tax lien certificates as a way to generate more returns from their portfolios.
 With relatively high interest rates, tax liens offer one way to generate investment income.
 Unlike many other interest rates, the rates on property taxes aren’t affected by market fluctuations, or decisions by the Federal Reserve.
 Instead, state statutes set the interest rates on overdue taxes.

 The good news for tax lien investors is that the lien certificate they receive from the local government usually supersedes other liens on the property, including any mortgages on it.
 That entitles the tax-lien investors to full proceeds from a foreclosure sale in most cases.
 The only creditor on a property who may have priority over tax-lien investors is the federal government for liens imposed by the Internal Revenue Service.